Heel or Toe Bone Spurs

 - Physical therapy

-Toe and heel pain can also be reduced by over-the-counter pain killers and anti-inflammatories such as Tylenol (acetaminophen), Aleve (naproxen) or Advil (ibuprofen).
-These medications provide short-term pain relief only and should be discussed with your medical doctor prior to use.
+Toe and heel pain can also be reduced by over-the-counter pain killers and anti-inflammatories such as Tylenol (acetaminophen), Aleve (naproxen), or Advil (ibuprofen).
+These medications provide short-term pain relief only and should be discussed with your medical doctor before use.

 Surgery for Toe and Heel Spurs

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult your foot doctor about your specific condition.
 Only a trained, experienced board-certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Heel or Toe Bone Spurs treatment in NYC?
-Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
-Please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor at Manhattan Foot Specialists?
+Please contact our office for a consultation.